PeriHub/PeriHub/README.md

 # PeriHub - Empowering Research with Peridynamic Modeling

 PeriHub is a powerful software solution that can significantly benefit research in various fields.
-It is an extension of the open-source Peridigm software, providing a numerical implementation of the peridynamic theory.
+It is an extension of the open-source PeriLab software, providing a numerical implementation of the peridynamic theory.
 With PeriHub, researchers gain access to a valuable tool for addressing specific challenges and exploring diverse use cases in materials science, engineering, and related disciplines.

 ## Key Features